skip to Main Content

 The Purchase and Sale Agreement

-The most essential part of any real estate deal is the purchase and sale agreement: it is the contract which legally binds both the purchaser and the seller of property to completing the sale.
-Most often, your real estate agent will fill out the standardized form for the purchase and sale agreement, but should you still have a lawyer read over the document before signing?
+The most essential part of any real estate deal is the purchase and sale agreement.
+It is the contract which legally binds both the purchaser and the seller of property to completing the sale.
+Often, your real estate agent will fill out the standardized form for the purchase and sale agreement, but should you still have a lawyer read over the document before signing?

 What is the Purchase and Sale Agreement?

-People who hope to purchase a house must submit an offer to purchase in writing to the seller.
-In British Columbia, this is done with a document called the purchase and sale agreement.
-The document is essentially a contract through which the buyer offers to purchase the property at a certain price, and if accepted, the seller promises to give them the house by a certain date.
+If you hope to purchase a house, you must submit a written offer to the seller.
+In British Columbia, you do this with a document called the purchase and sale agreement.
+The document is a contract through which the buyer offers to purchase the property at a certain price.
+If accepted, the seller promises to give them the house by a certain date.

 The standard purchase and sale agreement will outline the key responsibilities of both parties for the sale of the property.
 This will always include important information like: